besmera/besmera.github.io/src/F22-CSCI453/Statistical-Analysis.md

 * Organizing data
     * Accommodate to the requirements of statistical software
-        * May need to combined participant data dispersed in many systems
+        * May need to combine participant data dispersed in many systems
             * Logs
             * Surveys
             * etc...